Andrejkf/solution_behavioral_cloning_p3t1/READMEtemplate.md

 * Also, during debugging process, a biased behavior to drive straigforward for the model was detected.
 So inspired on [this paper](https://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf) more images from left and rigth turns from track1 were extracted.

 So basically, during the whole desing process more and more images where added to build up the training and validation data set.
-Ending with a set of 16235 images.
+Ending with a total of 16235 images.
 80 % of them used as initial training data set and the remaining 20% for validation.
 It is important to say that most of the images have had steering angles with values near 0(zero).

 #### Data preprocessing.
 First, the general data set of 16235 images was splited in training(80%) and validation(20%) sets using